ShivamPatel17/dotfiles/README.md

   - example: `stow -t ~ nvim` (`stow -t <target_dir> <directory_you_want_to_stow>`)
     - so everything in the `/nvim` will get copied over to `~`
       - and if you look at `/nvim` structure, you'll noticed all the config lives in `/nvim/.config/nvim`, because neovim will look for the conconfig in `~/.config/nvim`...
-  - there's a `make stow` to stow everything
+  - there's a `make stow` to stow everything and `make unstow` to remove the symlinks
     - you can manually stow each of these folders to the home directory
       - git, nvim, psql, skhd, tmux, and zsh can all be stowed